Image of Edessa: History of the legend

 The story of the Mandylion is likely the product of centuries of development.
 The first version is found in Eusebius' History of the Church (1.13.5–1.13.22).
 Eusebius claimed that he had transcribed and translated the actual letter in the Syriac chancery documents of the king of Edessa.
 This records a letter written by King Abgar of Edessa to Jesus, asking him to come cure him of an illness.
 Jesus replies by letter, saying that when he had completed his earthly mission and ascended to heaven, he would send a disciple (Thaddeus of Edessa) to heal Abgar (and does so).
 At this stage, there is no mention of an image of Jesus.

 In AD 384, Egeria, a pilgrim from either Gaul or Spain, was given a personal tour by the Bishop of Edessa, who provided her with many marvellous accounts of miracles that had saved Edessa from the Persians and put into her hands transcripts of the correspondence of Abgarus and Jesus, with embellishments.
 Part of her accounts of her travels, in letters to her sisterhood, survive.
-"She naïvely supposed that this version was more complete than the shorter letter which she had read in a translation at home, presumably one brought back to the Far West by an earlier pilgrim" (Palmer 1998).
+"She naïvely supposed that this version was more complete than the shorter letter which she had read in a translation at home, presumably one brought back to the Far West by an earlier pilgrim".
 Her escorted tour, accompanied by a translator, was thorough; the bishop is quoted: "Now let us go to the gate where the messenger Ananias came in with the letter of which I have been telling you."
-(Palmer).
 There was however, no mention of any image reported by Egeria, who spent three days inspecting every corner of Edessa and the environs.